 I like to add in some mini white pumpkins for their soft creamy tones and their unmistakable message that Thanksgiving is near.

 The most essential part of making this arrangement a success is assessing the colors in your home and the hues of the season and then marrying those palettes in a harmonious blend.
-My den is centered around creamy whites and pale yellow with blushy rose and gold accents, so there was no way it would sit well with the traditional rusts and browns so common in the fall.
+My den is centered around creamy whites and pale yellow with blush rose and gold accents, so there was no way it would sit well with the traditional rusts and browns so common in the fall.
+But the solution was easy.

-A trip to Michael’s is all that was required.
+A trip to the craft store was all that was required.
 I love Martha Stewart’s metallic paints and the sheen of the pearlized colors also works well.
-I tend to just buy two or three colors and then mix them together to come up with more diverse options.
+I tend to buy just two or three colors and then mix them together to come up with more diverse options.
 I use the cheapest brushes for projects like this (even though I’m an art school graduate with a history of painting with the finest sable brushes).
-Here I bought the economy pack, disposable if necessary and I could cover a lot of ground the the bigger sizes!
+Here I bought the economy pack, disposable if necessary and I could cover a lot of ground with the the bigger sizes!

 My plan was to use a shimmery copper to bridge the soft tones of my home with more seasonal hints.
 I added pink and rust to the gold to achieve a metallic copper and used pearlized white alone and then tinged with pink for a blush tone.